Graduating Seniors Program

 In the past, the Graduating Seniors Program was an opportunity only available to those skaters who had competed at the novice level or above in qualifying competitions.
 After experiencing low participant numbers, the Program Development Committee decided in the fall of 2010 to restructure the program and reintroduce it for the start 2011.
 The move helped open up this recognition opportunity to all levels of skaters and in turn awarded this distinction to nearly 250 graduating seniors during the 2010-11 season.
-The program continued to experience growth and awarded the distinction to over 480 graduating seniors during the 2011-12 season and to more than 560 during the 2012-13 season and over 615 awardees during the 2013-14 season and to more than 645 awardees during the 2015-2016 season..
+The program continued to experience growth and awarded the distinction to more than 480 graduating seniors during the 2011-12 season and to more than 560 during the 2012-13 season and over 615 awardees during the 2013-14 season and to more than 645 awardees during the 2015-2016 season..

 High school graduates who apply by March 1st and meet the required criteria are awarded certificates based on their highest skating achievements during high school as noted on their online application.